 On the business side, the costs can be in the high billions annually.
 This includes direct costs for loss prevention and investigation services, as well as indirect costs from lost productivity and customer trust.
 Brand and reputation damage is difficult to quantify, but can be irreparable.

 Fraud can ruin people's lives, businesses, and livelihoods.
 But if this isn't enough to demonstrate the importance of fraud prevention and detection, then let's reveal the latest trends.

-The internet is constantly evolving, and with it, cybercriminals.
-Today's threats look a lot different than those in the ‘80s and ‘90s.
-Here's a look at the leading dangers consumers and businesses face today.
+The digital world is dynamic – and so too are the threats facing modern businesses and consumers.
+Here's a look at the overall risk landscape and the leading dangers consumers and businesses face today.

 Fraud can happen in several ways.
 The most common types today include:

 - Identity theft: stealing someone's personal information, such as birth date, Social Security number, addresses, and phone numbers to apply for credit.

 - Phishing scam: Sending emails as a vendor or government agency that contains links or attachments containing malware to steal login credentials.

 - Malware: software that secretly records your keystrokes to steal usernames and passwords for accounts.